 The zoning regulations that govern the development of the parcel are The Villages at Castle Rock PD, which was approved by the Board of Trustees on August 4, 1981.
-These regulations outline permitted uses, densities and development standards by use area.
+These regulations outline permitted uses, density and development standards by use area.
 The use area designated for this site is Multi-Family (MF).
-The MF use area permits both multi-family and single-family attached uses, densities of up to 20 residential units per acre, minimum open space of 20% and maximum building heights of 50-feet.
+The MF use area permits both multi-family and single-family attached uses, maximum density of 20 residential units per acre, minimum open space requirement of 20% and maximum building heights of 50-feet.